Banking and Account Fees:

 Important to Millennials

-Those service fees that I as a Mortgage Lender see come into play most often for my Mortgage clients often "fly under the radar", meaning they often go undetected or are paid little attention.
+Those service fees that I as a Mortgage Originator see come into play most often for my Mortgage clients often "fly under the radar", meaning they often go undetected or are paid little attention.

 Those two service fees?